 Fig.1 Turnitin checker button

-How should trainees use Turnitin Checker in OneFile?
+How should I use Turnitin Checker in OneFile?

-We advise trainees to use the Turnitin Checker only on documents submitted for competencies.
-There is no need for trainees to use the checker on MSF reports or workplace-based assessment feedback forms completed for DOPS, OCEs or CBDs.
+You should only use the Turnitin Checker on documents submitted for competencies.
+There is no need to use the checker on MSF reports or workplace-based assessment forms completed for DOPS, OCEs or CBDs.

 - Prepare your work properly and professionally